From loop quantum gravity to cosmology: the two-vertex model: Conclusions

-The $\text{U}(N)$-symmetric sector of the 2-vertex model contains just one degree of freedom corresponding to the twist angle and the total area of the polyhedra, which are canonically conjugate.
+The $\text{U}(N)$-symmetric sector of the two-vertex model contains just one degree of freedom corresponding to the twist angle and the total area of the polyhedra, which are canonically conjugate.
 We have found that the approximation to the volume in terms of quadrupoles is proportional to the exact volume for the case of the tetrahedron ($N=4$).
 It is left for future work to check whether this behavior is true for any other number of faces.
 Comparing the evolution of the quadrupole approximation to the volume and the total area in the $\text{U}(N)$-symmetric sector, we have found that they precisely follow the evolution one expects from a homogeneous and isotropic evolution.
-This relation is yet another argument for the use of the quadrupole approximation of the volume and for the interpretation of the 2-vertex model as a cosmological model (at least in the $\text{U}(N)$-reduced sector).
+This relation is yet another argument for the use of the quadrupole approximation of the volume and for the interpretation of the two-vertex model as a cosmological model (at least in the $\text{U}(N)$-reduced sector).

-Finally, we have shown that a generalization of the 2-vertex Hamiltonian constraint that preserves the symmetries of the model effectively takes into account matter content.
-Most importantly---and this is the central result of this work---we have proved that the 2-vertex model is indeed an LQG truncation that effectively describes LQC with arbitrary barotropic perfect fluids.
-As a byproduct, we have been able to provide a clear interpretation of the improved dynamics parameter $\bar\mu$ in terms of the 2-vertex main coupling $\gamma$, which has an intrinsic LQG origin.
+We have shown that a generalization of the two-vertex Hamiltonian constraint (that preserves the symmetries of the model) consisting of the addition of a function of the area, effectively takes into account matter content in the form of arbitrary barotropic perfect fluids.
+In particular, we have shown that there is a direct relation between the equation of state and the specific function of the area introduced in the two-vertex Hamiltonian.

-\acknowledgements ÁC acknowledges financial support from IPARCOS Ayudas de Máster IPARCOS-UCM/2022 and from the Spanish Government fellowship FPU22/03222.
-This work was supported by the Basque Government Grant IT1628-22, and by the Grant PID2021-123226NB-I00 (funded by MCIN/AEI/10.13039/501100011033 and by ``ERDF A way of making Europe'').
-This work was also supported by the Grant PID2020-118159GB-C44 (funded by MCIN/AEI/10.13039/501100011033).
+Finally, we have proved that the two-vertex model is indeed an LQG truncation that effectively describes LQC with arbitrary barotropic perfect fluids.
+The LQC flavor that derives directly from the two-vertex model is the old dynamics.
+However, a suitable modification of the Poisson bracket structure so that the twist angle is canonically conjugate to the square root of the area (and not the area itself) leads to the LQC improved dynamics.

+\acknowledgments We would like to thank Etera R. Livine and Mercedes Martín-Benito for very enlightening conversations.
+This work was partially supported by Grants No. PID2020–118159GB-C44, No. PID2021-123226NB-I00 and No. PID2022-139841NB-I00 (funded by MCIN/AEI/10.13039/501100011033 and by “ERDF A way of making Europe”), and the Basque Government Grant No. IT1628-22.
+Additionally, Á. C. acknowledges financial support from MIU (Ministerio de Universidades, Spain) fellowship FPU22/03222 and IPARCOS Ayudas de Máster IPARCOS-UCM/2022.